Egg Boiling Calculator

 Trying to lose weight?
 Eat eggs!

-- Proteins – one average egg contains ~6g of protein, mainly in the white part.
+Proteins – one average egg contains ~6g of protein, mainly in the white part.
 Eggs are the source of complete protein - they contain all nine essential amino acids.
-What's more, they have the highest possible, which means that those are the best quality proteins – in fair proportion and easy to digest.
+Moreover, they have the highest possible, which means that they are the best quality proteins – in fair proportion and easy to digest.
 Just to remind you - proteins are essential for our body for growth and repair but also to make enzymes, hormones, and antibodies.

-- Cholesterol – eggs have been demonized in the past for their high cholesterol content.
+Cholesterol – eggs have been demonized in the past for their high cholesterol content.
 However, one medium egg has around 186 mg of cholesterol (62% of the recommended daily intake), and it contains both HDL ("good") and LDL("bad") cholesterol.
-To make it clear: we need the cholesterol, but in reasonable amounts; it's essential, e.g., in the digestion, hormones production or bodybuilding processes.
-One or two eggs a day is healthy for most of the people.
+To clarify, we need cholesterol, but in reasonable amounts, it's essential, e.g., in the digestion, hormone production, or bodybuilding processes.
+One or two eggs a day is healthy for most people.

-Do you believe now that egg is one of Nature’s most nutrient-dense product?
+Do you believe now that egg is one of Nature’s most nutrient-dense products?
 Don't forget to add a couple of eggs per week to your diet!